Care for your pet like Vince the Vet

 PEA has been shown to improve memory and cognitive performance in humans and animals.

-Coconut oil supplies and readily available source of extra energy to the brain which has been shown to improve mental awareness and function in older dogs.
+Coconut oil supplies a readily available source of extra energy to the brain which has been shown to improve mental awareness and cognitive function in older dogs.

-In addition to PEA's positive impact on brain health, it is also neuroprotective, and is therefore, an invaluable addition any pet's natural health care regime - especially if you want to keep more of the dog or cat you know for longer.
+In addition to PEA's positive impact on brain health, its neuroprotective properties makes it an invaluable addition to any pet's natural health care regime.